 Cultural safety can be properly addressed within patient housing by educating and training staff, utilizing resources such as the San’yas Indigenous Cultural Safety Online Training Program.
 A study on other indigenous housing models and spaces can be performed, including the Lu’ma Native Housing Society, local welcome centers, and the new Centre for Health Complexity at the BC Children’s Hospital featuring an All Nations space consulted on by the BC Women’s Hospital Indigenous Health Team.
 An Inclusivity Committee would be formed to build a mindset for the project that does not leave out key features important to a variety of patient demographics such as the accessibility needs of a person with disabilities and will allow us as a province to continue down our path of reconciliation and anti-racism within the healthcare system.

 Due to potential emergency needs of patients, it is critical that accommodation be in close proximity to the hospital.
 This is why mandates such as those associated with transplant recipients instruct the patient to find housing close to the hospital.
-Additionally, patients arriving in an emergency fashion may be accompanied by a caregiver, family member or support person who will have to find housing quickly, as this may occur in the middle of the night for example.
-Caregivers, family members and support persons generally want to spend as much time as possible at the hospital, especially when the patient is the most vulnerable, often coinciding with relocation for medical care.
-Having close respite for those going back and forth to the hospital is important.
+Additionally, patients arriving in an emergency fashion may be accompanied by someone who will have to find housing quickly, as this may occur in the middle of the night.
+Caregivers, family members and support persons generally want to spend as much time as possible at the hospital; having close respite for those going back and forth to the hospital is important.

 The stress of finding somewhere to stay and figuring out how you will afford it compounds the health situation of a sick or recovering patient.
 This leads to an individual deciding if they should travel to Vancouver for care at all.
 This can have severe healthcare consequences to the patient and lead to a toll on the healthcare system in different forms.